What is RFID?

 How is RFID used for tracking?

 The most common type of RFID used for tracking purposes are passive RFID tags.
 All passive RFID tags are able to be scanned by an RFID reader at any point along their supply chain or consumer life cycles.
 Passive RFID tags are used more than active RFID tags for tracking because they do not need an onboard battery for their operation.
 Passive RFID tags are able to function in response to RFID readers, making them more cost effective than active RFID tags because batteries are not included in their cost.
-Passive RFID tags cost between $0.5 to $0.5 per tag, while active RFID tags cost between $5 to $15 per tag.
+If you’re asking how much are RFID chips, passive RFID tags cost between $0.5 to $0.5 per tag, while active RFID tags cost between $5 to $15 per tag.

 Can RFID tags be tracked?